Islamophobia: Research on Islamophobia and its correlates

 Various studies have been conducted to investigate Islamophobia and its correlates among majority populations and among Muslim minorities themselves.
 To start with, an experimental study showed that anti-Muslim attitudes may be stronger than more general xenophobic attitudes.
 Moreover, studies indicate that anti-Muslim prejudice among majority populations is primarily explained by the perception of Muslims as a cultural threat, rather than as a threat towards the respective nation's economy.

 Studies focusing on the experience of Islamophobia among Muslims have shown that the experience of religious discrimination is associated with lower national identification and higher religious identification.
 In other words, religious discrimination seems to lead Muslims to increase their identification with their religion and to decrease their identification with their nation of residence.
 Some studies further indicate that societal Islamophobia negatively influences Muslim minorities' health.
 One of the studies showed that the perception of an Islamophobic society is associated with more psychological problems, such as depression and nervousness, regardless whether the respective individual had personally experienced religious discrimination.
 As the authors of the study suggest, anti-discrimination laws may therefore be insufficient to fully protect Muslim minorities from an environment which is hostile towards their religious group.

 Farid Hafez and Enes Bayrakli publish an annual European Islamophobia Report since 2015.
 The European Islamophobie Report aims to enable policymakers as well as the public to discuss the issue of Islamophobia with the help of qualitative data.
 It is the first report to cover a wide range of Eastern European countries like Serbia, Croatia, Hungary, Lithuania, and Latvia.
 Farid Hafez is also editor of the German-English Islamophobia Studies Yearbook.

-Geographic trends
+Regional trends

+Anti-Muslim sentiment in Europe

+Muslim immigration into Europe has led some critics to label Islam incompatible with secular Western society.
+This criticism has been partly influenced by a stance against multiculturalism advocated by recent philosophers, closely linked to the heritage of New Philosophers, including the likes of Pascal Bruckner.
+Jocelyne Cesari, in her study of discrimination against Muslims in Europe, finds that anti-Islamic sentiment may be difficult to separate from other drivers of discrimination.
+Because Muslims are mainly from immigrant backgrounds and the largest group of immigrants in many Western European countries, xenophobia overlaps with Islamophobia, and a person may have one, the other, or both.
+So, for example, some people who have a negative perception of and attitude toward Muslims may also show this toward non-Muslim immigrants, either as a whole or certain group (such as, for example, Eastern Europeans, sub-Saharan Africans, or Roma), whereas others would not.